-You may not have known it but those air filters are supposed to be changed regularly, perhaps as often as every other month, and if you leave them in too long they’ll stop capturing contaminants that can trigger allergies, asthma, general respiratory distress and many other symptoms of illness.
+You may not have known it, but those air filters are supposed to be changed regularly, perhaps as often as every other month, and if you leave them in too long, they’ll stop capturing contaminants that can trigger allergies, asthma, and general respiratory distress and many other symptoms of illness.

 Clogged air filters will also put extra stress on your HVAC equipment, forcing it to work harder and increasing your energy costs in the process.

 If you haven’t been changing your HVAC air filters now is the time to start.
 It’s not hard to do and new filters are usually not as expensive as you might think, although obviously, you’ll have to pay more to get something good.
 But better air filters will last longer and that might make the extra investment worthwhile.

 Here are the most popular air filter options:

 - Fiberglass panel filters: These are the cheapest HVAC air filters, which has helped make them a best seller.
 But they only trap larger particles and will clog up so quickly that they’re virtually useless beyond two months (at the most).

 - Electrostatic air filters: They are not as efficient as some other options, but they never clog or block air flow and sometimes come in models that allow for cleaning rather than disposal.